 %let dsid = %sysfunc(open(sashelp.class)); %put &=dsid ; %put Number of physical observations:%sysfunc(attrn(&dsid,nobs)); %put Number of variables:%sysfunc(attrn(&dsid, nvars)); %put Dataset Label: %sysfunc(attrc(&dsid,label));

 The EXIST function is used to verify the existence of a SAS data library member.

-The below example checks if a datasets exist or not.
+The below example checks if datasets exist or not.

 %let dsname=sasuser.houses; %macro opends(name); %if %sysfunc(exist(&name)) %then %let dsid=%sysfunc(open(&name, i)); %else %put Data set &name does not exist.; %mend opends; %opends(&dsname);

-The DSNAME function is used to find the data set name associated with a data set identifier.
+The DSNAME function finds the data set name associated with a data set identifier.

 The FETCH and FETCHOBS functions are used to read observations from a SAS data set.